Claudelands Bridge: Old railway bridge history

 The bridge was designed in 1880 and the £5,519 contract let on 3 November 1881 to W. Sims.
 Although Sir George Grey turned the first sod of the railway extension at Claudelands in 1879, there seems to have been little publicity for that or the bridge, with only minimal mention in 1883.
 Ironwork for the bridge was reported as shipped in 1881.

-Progress was very slow, so the contract was re-let to J. R. Stone on 18 September 1882 for £4,312 13s 6d, plus the £1,376 cost (the £5,688 total would now be equivalent to just under $1m) of the four cast cylinders from A & G Price.
+Progress was very slow, criticism being made of the design after the central pier was sunk to 81 ft, without reaching rock.
+A month later, the contract was re-let to J. R. Stone on 18 September 1882 for £4,312 13s 6d, plus the £1,376 cost (the £5,688 total would now be equivalent to just under $1m) of the four cast cylinders from A & G Price.
 However, work stopped in November 1882, when it was realised the foundations were inadequate, requiring bracing of the cylinders and deepening of the foundations from 3 to 24 ft.
 The bridge was completed on 21 September 1883 and used for construction trains, until the Hamilton-Morrinsville railway opened on 1 October 1884.

 It was originally tested with a 117-ton load.
 To cope with greater loads, an extra cylinder was added to the original two on each side of the main channel, the 2 new cylinders being ordered from S Luke & Co for £2,354 in 1906, and the new deck from A & T Burt Ltd for £5,872 in 1907.
 Further strengthening was designed in 1934 to cope with the 135-ton K-Class locomotives.

 There was pressure for a footbridge from before the railway was opened, See also a newspaper report from 1893.

 A commission was appointed to investigate in 1906.
 With the widening and strengthening of the bridge, it was possible to build a footbridge in 1908, though there were complaints about the lack of lighting and cycling was banned.
 The footbridge was renewed in 1936.

 There was soon also pressure to remove the railway from the centre of the CBD.
 In 1912 the Borough Council suggested the line could be lowered.
 A 1938 plan was stopped by war in 1939.
 The National Roads Board then promoted it and, in September 1959, the Ministry of Works started the scheme to put the railway in a tunnel and replace the old bridge with one at the tunnel level.